andrusiak/21day/README.md

-21day
+21 Day
 =====

-An app to help people to stop complaining based on Will Bowen methodic.
+An app to help people to stop complaining in 21 day.
+Based on Will Bowen methodic.